A master bedroom is like the middle child, it’s a great room but the glory and attention are often taken away by the kitchen and living space.

 We continued the black-white from resene in this room, accented with a flat alabaster ceiling, semi-gloss skirting boards and architraves and the boldest move to paint the wall behind our bed head “Celtic green “ by resene.
 Georgia fell in love with the colour when the velvety blues and greens were on trend as it wasn’t too rich or muddy for the rooms natural colour palette.

 I mentioned above that we upgraded the detailing in this room, this was quite the process for first time DIYers.
 We opted for MDF versions of the period features from Bunnings.
 Our favourite feature is the James Hardie, Hardie groove wall behind the bed.
-It makes the room look so much taller (when it’s 3m high already) and you can’t miss it when walking past the bedroom.
+It plays on the 3m high cielings and you can’t miss it when walking past the bedroom.